Adyen/adyen-commercetools/deployment-examples/gcp/serverless/notification/README.md

 ## Deploy as GCP Cloud Function

+1. Rename index.googleFunction.js to index.js

-1. For deployment to GCP Cloud Function, bundle the following files and folders into a .zip file and upload it in GCP console.
+2. For deployment to GCP Cloud Function, bundle the following files and folders into a .zip file and upload it in GCP console.

 - src
 - resources